 The coffee is brewed in a French press.

 I like it strong.
 I never measure, but I use roughly 1 tablespoon coffee grounds per 6 ounces of water.

 It must be very hot.

-My perfect cup of coffee comes in a pretty ceramic mug with a fairly thick, smooth lip.
+My perfect cup of coffee is served in a pretty ceramic mug with a fairly thick, smooth lip.
 This really makes a difference to me.